PM-Notes/How-To-Github/README.md

 ## How to Access & Manage Git Repositories

-There are 3 ways to access Git when collaborating, creating or managing files and repositories.
+There are 3 ways to access Git when collaborating, creating or managing files and repositories:

 * Via command line
 * Via a browser at [github.com](https://github.com)